Festivals in Lahore: Literature

-The Lahore Literary Festival has been organized by Youth Revolution Clan & Cultural Infusion Australia every year since 2014 and was founded by Mr. Rizwan Anwar.

 Culture is a set of rules and behavioral patterns we learn with socialization.
 However, in a globalized (and multicultural) world culture became a subject of discussion from various points of view, and its importance is not losing strength.
 In the past century, we witnessed many attempts to foster cultural agendas using popular culture where identities were formed to present one nation to other nations in a favorable way, and where audiences were confronted with various messages that are sometimes blurred with first-hand experiences.
 States indeed invest funding in their cultural policies, particularly in their cultural policies oriented towards abroad via external cultural institutes, or tourist offers where culture is emphasized as an achievement of a particular nation (most notably, in art and music).

 Cultural relations, on the other hand, are centered on creating mutual recognition and understanding, however, many scholars and practitioners expressed criticism calling western countries imperialists imposing their cultural patterns over less advanced countries just via peaceful means and not through colonialism anymore.
 On the other hand, culture is often a subject of discussion when minority groups are at stake because minorities find themselves surrounded by different cultures, and in a dilemma of whether to assimilate or preserve their culture while still trying to lead average lives.
 The latter is then the subject of criticism from conservatives and the Far Right that insist on integration, an unclear term that sometimes seems more like forced integration.

 Papers and Research articles on the following topics are also invited for publication and presentation.